UK Government Strategies During 2025

-Elcern Consulting looked at UK government strategies published during the first half of the year.
+Elcern Consulting looked at UK government strategies published during 2025.
 Our aim was to help organisations be aware of and locate government priorities that may be relevant.
 We set our findings out in the form of a timeline, and along the way drew some insights we think organisations and even government may find useful.

-Looking at the first half of the year in more detail, we found that June was by far the key month, with its 12 strategies.
-But along the way, here was the trend and a summary of what we found.
+Looking at the year in more detail, we found that June was by far the key month, with its 12 strategies.

 In June 2025, the government published two further strategies, one on industry and one on infrastructure: